About the fund

-The Communities Recovery Fund aims to support community groups, charities, social enterprises, and voluntary organisations in supporting people and communities in responding to the challenges presented by COVID-19; which may be further impacted over the winter months and as we head towards recovery from the pandemic.
+The Communities Recovery Fund aims to support community groups, charities, social enterprises, and voluntary organisations who are supporting people and communities in responding to the challenges presented by COVID-19 as we head towards recovery from the pandemic.

-You can be considered for support from the Community Recovery Fund if you are a:
+Eligible organisations that will be considered for support from the Community Recovery Fund are:

 - voluntary or community organisation